sciris/sciris_paper/paper.md

 and since 2022 has been designated as a critical project on the Python Package Index (PyPI).

-The current stable version of Sciris includes implementations of heavily used code patterns and abstractions that facilitate the development and deployment of complex domain-specific scientific applications, regardless of their scope and scale, and further enables non-specialist audiences to interact with these complex applications.
-Sciris "stands on the shoulders of giants", and as such is not intended as a replacement of those, but rather as a strongly idiomatic scientific crucible that will result in a more effective and sustainable development process for solo-developers and teams alike, and hopefully it will help increasing the longevity [@perkel2020challenge] of new scientific libraries.
-Sciris is actively developed and maintained.
-We note that ScirisWeb, while functional, is still in beta development.

 <!-- This may sound paradoxical -->
 <!-- Sciris is domain-specific in the sense that it has been mostly developed by
 researchers to be used by researchers.
 However, within the scope of scientific